Lib Dems target the rich in pre-budget gambit

 The Lib Dems want four key levies on the rich, but the so-called tycoon tax - inspired, Clegg says, by reports U.S. presidential candidate and multi-millionaire Mitt Romney only pays 13.9 percent tax - is likely to grab the most headlines.

-Clegg said he expected the levy to tax the overall income of wealthy people by at least 20 percent, a move similar to U.S. President Barack Obama's "Buffett Rule" proposal to tax at least 30 percent of the income of people making more than $1 million.
+Clegg said he expected the levy to tax the overall income of wealthy people by at least 20 percent, a move similar to U.S. President Barack Obama's "Buffett Rule" proposal to tax at least 30 percent of the income of people making more than $1 million (640,000 pounds).

 The Lib Dem source said the proposal would close loopholes and the use of tax relief to prevent the rich "tax dodging on an industrial scale by paying an army of fancy accountants".